 ME to WE Trips meets or exceeds the criteria for sustainable travel set forth by the World Bank for sustainable tourism.

-ECUADOR In the Amazon region and Andes mountains, community members have guided travelers on extraordinary explorations of the country in which they live, sharing their knowledge and experiences.
+In the Amazon region and Andes mountains, community members have guided travelers on extraordinary explorations of the country in which they live, sharing their knowledge and experiences.
 This has included rainforest treks, wildlife walks, visits to local schools, and learning about cacao farming and chocolate from local farmers.

 From our base in rural Rajasthan, travelers have had the chance to meet the local communities to learn about India and what makes their country so unique.
 This has included a member-guided visit to a local marketplace, taking part in a traditional cooking lesson, and gaining an understanding of sustainable agriculture among other experiences.

 ME to WE Trips are suspended and not accepting bookings for the foreseeable future.
-If you have any questions, contact us at [email protected].
+If you have any questions, contact us at trips@we.org.
 Please expect a delay in replying.